-The UAM team members are also conducting a longitudinal study in a nationally representative sample of the Spanish population that analyses the health status of the ageing population, assessing possible determinants of healthy ageing and exploring the relationships between health status, well-being, and its determinants.
+The UAM team members have also conducted a longitudinal study in a nationally representative sample of the Spanish population that analyses the health status of the ageing population, assessing possible determinants of healthy ageing and exploring the relationships between health status, well-being, and its determinants.

 Finally, some members of the team are also collaborating in an ILO and WHO’s effort to systematically review the existing evidence on the prevalence of long working hours across different countries and settings, and on the effect of exposure to long working hours on the incidence of depression.